dusanlazic/fast/README.md

 #### Other scripts 🦀💲☕

-For non-Python scripts, just provide a way to pass the target's IP address as a command line argument, and make sure to output nothing but the flag (or some text containing the flag) on `stdout`.
+For non-Python scripts, just provide a way to pass the target's IP address as a command line argument, and make sure to output only the text containing a flag (or multiple flags) on `stdout`.

 Something like this:
 ```bash